MaxwellGrant90/MaxwellGrant90/README.md

 -Hi, I’m Maxwell Grant!
 I am actively seeking opportunities in data science and business intelligence.
-I graduated in June of 2021 with a MS in Information Systems with a concentration in Data Analytics from Baruch College with a 3.97 GPA.
+I graduated in June of 2021 with a MS in Information Systems with a concentration in Data Analytics from Baruch College.
+I achieved a 3.97 GPA while working 40 hours a week in construction!
 Please take a moment and view my portfolio.
 Feel free to contact me if I am a good fit for an open position.
 I can be reached at maxwell.grant90@gmail.com